-Applicants who achieve at least a 245 RAI score and who meet the minimum high school course requirements will automatically be offered admission.
-Applicants who achieve less than a 245 RAI score and who meet the minimum high school course requirements may also be offered admission, but their applications will be reviewed on an individual basis.
+Applicants who achieve at least a 245 RAI score and who meet the minimum high school course requirements will automatically be admitted.
+Applicants who achieve less than a 245 RAI score and who meet the minimum high school course requirements may also be admitted, but their applications will be reviewed on an individual basis.